Hiring outside EU

 1) The employee applies for a temporary residence permit for employment in their home country and relocates after receiving the permit.
 This process can take up to 2 months.

-When hiring a foreign employee, you must usually pay a gross salary that is at least equal to the latest annual average wage in Estonia, as published by Statistics Estonia (in euros around 1201,00 in 3rd quarter of 2017).
+When hiring a foreign employee, you must usually pay a monthly gross salary that is at least equal to the latest annual average in Estonia, as published by Statistics Estonia (around 1201 euros in the 3rd quarter of 2017).